 Currently, Numia indexes transactional data and all the events generated from each transaction.
 We don't index states, but we are working to start streaming state changes over time soon.
 Alternatively, you can reconstruct specific states by adding up transactions as their events represent the deltas in state changes.

 In order to understand the data in Numia's dataset you need to understand a few concepts of the Cosmos SDK:

-Cosmos Chains user CometBFT (formerly Tendermit BFT) as an algorithm used by the network of computers running the Cosmos software to secure the network, validate transactions and commit blocks to the blockchain.
-A block is the wraps transactions and is the highest-level object in the data structure we managed at Numia.
+Cosmos chains use CometBFT (formerly Tendermit BFT), an algorithm used by the network of computers running the Cosmos software to secure the network, validate transactions and commit blocks to the blockchain.
+These blocks are data structures that wrap a set of transactions and they are the highest-level object in the data we manage at Numia.

 When users want to interact with an application and make state changes (e.g. sending coins), they create transactions.
 Each transaction must be signed using the private key associated with the appropriate account(s) before the transaction is broadcasted to the network.
 A transaction must then be included in a block, validated, and approved by the network through the consensus process.